rastin-py/Product-Sales-Analysis-Data-Analyst-Professional-Practical-Exam-Submission-DA601P-DataCamp/README.md

 # Data-Analyst-Professional-Practical-Exam-Submission-DA601P-DataCamp
-Codes, Files and Presentations for DS601P Examp on DataCamp.
+Codes, Files and Presentation for DS601P Examp on DataCamp.

 # Skills I Gained
 To get certified this candidate had to display that they have the knowledge, skills, and abilities to perform a Data Analyst role.
 These included but were not limited to: